 See what I mean?
 They were very annoying questions.

 I never told her how annoying she was to me with those questions.
-But I did find myself avoiding her.
+But I found myself avoiding her.
 The Holy Spirit took those words used them as iodine on a scabbed soul.
 They brought pain and healing at the same time.
 She showed a lot of courage to ask those questions of her pastor and brother-in-law.
-I didn’t like it then.
-But I respected it.
+I didn’t like it then, but I respected it.

 In all my years of knowing her, I never heard anyone say a negative thing about her.
 I don’t ever remember knowing anyone who didn’t like Suzanne.
 I am not saying she was sinless, but she had a winsome quality about her that caused folks to be drawn to her.